Skip to content

 Wellsprings

 R. Yaakov Mutzafi (1900-1983) was the leading Baghdadi-Jerusalem kabbalist of the postwar generation — heir to the Sephardic-Lurianic tradition of the Beit El academy and the spiritual leader of the Iraqi-Jewish community in Jerusalem.
-Born in Baghdad and brought up as a disciple of the Ben Ish Chai's circle, he made aliyah in 1934 and became rosh yeshiva of Yeshivat Bnei Tzion, the principal Iraqi-Jerusalem learning center.
+Born in Baghdad and brought up as a disciple of the Ben Ish Chai's circle, he made aliyah around 1950 (ahead of the mass airlift of Iraqi Jews) and became rosh yeshiva of Yeshivat Bnei Tzion, the principal Iraqi-Jerusalem learning center.
+His kabbalistic-homiletic Torah commentary Ish Sadeh is widely used in Mizrachi communities.
+He was a rosh yeshiva of the Sephardic Porat Yosef system.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →